AnyLog-co/documentation/policies.md

 For example, members of the network, security rules, table definitions are represented as policies.
 Users and processes can create policies and using a simple API, the policies can be written to the shared metadata layer or retrieved from the shared metadata layer.
-The only requirement for policies is that the root of the JSON is with a single key.
+The only requirement is that the root of the JSON is with a single key.
 The root key is called the 'policy type', it allows identifying and classifying policies by their type and facilitates search where filtering processes are assigned to a group of policies identified by their type.